webrecorder/browsertrix/docs/deploy/proxies.md

 - The SSH private key configured in Browsertrix
 - The public host key of the remote machine configured in Browsertrix (optional)

-We recommend creating a dedicated SSH key-pair (we recommend an ECDSA key-pair) for use with Browsertrix, as well as a dedicated user, eg. `proxy-user`, and not reusing existing keys or users.
+We recommend creating a dedicated SSH key-pair for use with Browsertrix, as well as a dedicated user, e.g. `proxy-user`, and not reusing existing keys or users.

-For basic information on how to create a key-pair using `ssh-keygen`, see existing guides such as [this one from DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) or [this one from ssh.com](https://www.ssh.com/academy/ssh/keygen)
+For basic information on how to create a key-pair using `ssh-keygen`, see existing guides such as [this one from DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) or [this one from ssh.com](https://www.ssh.com/academy/ssh/keygen).
+We recommend an ECDSA key-pair.

 We recommend securing the SSH connection for the proxy user to contain the following settings.
 This can be done by adding a file such as `/etc/ssh/sshd_config.d/99-ssh-proxy.conf` where `proxy-user` is the user connecting to the machine.